eas342/IRAC_photometry/README.md

   - [irac_aphot_corr_cryo.pro](http://irsa.ipac.caltech.edu/data/SPITZER/docs/dataanalysistools/tools/contributed/irac/iracaphotcorrcryo/)

-## Important Files/Folders In This Repository
+## Important Files In This Repository

 - ### AOR_Pipeline.py
   This is the actual pipeline.
 You can run it directly from terminal or from another script.
 Its uses, inputs and outputs are discussed in a later section.